Kowloon Restaurant: History

 The Mandarin House restaurant opened August 22, 1950, in a converted ice cream parlor on the Newburyport Turnpike with a menu of a few dozen Chinese and American dishes.
 The dining room could hold 40-50 customers.
 In 1958 Madeline and William Wong bought out the first-generation owners and began the second generation of family ownership of the restaurant.
 They changed the name to Kowloon Restaurant and Cocktail Lounge and began to grow the business.

 In the next 50 years, the family added five additions to the original building and increased the capacity to accommodate 1,200 customers.
 Diners can choose from a number of themed dining rooms including the Volcano Bay Room, the Tiki Lagoon, the Mandarin Room, the Thai Grille, or the Hong Kong Lounge.
 Private events and a comedy club use the Luau Room.

 The menu has grown as the restaurant has added new dishes to keep up with the evolving American palate.
 First Polynesian dishes, then Chinese when Joyce Chen became popular, more Chinese when Nixon went to China, even more Chinese when Sichuan became popular, then Thai, and then Japanese and sushi.
 Guests now choose from a menu of nearly 300 items.

 In 2001 the Wongs were inducted into the Hospitality Hall of Fame by the Massachusetts Restaurant Association.
 The restaurant has also been nominated for addition to the Inventory of Cultural and Historical Resources by the Saugus Historical Commission.
 Bill Wong died in 2011 at the age of 88.

 The third generation of the Wong family continues to run the business.
 The restaurant is reported to bring in over $8 million per year as the top-grossing Chinese restaurant in the United States.
 The current owner is Massachusetts state representative Donald Wong and five siblings.

 During the COVID-19 pandemic, the restaurant shut its indoor dining room and furloughed some workers.
 Kowloon built outdoor dining spaces to seat hundreds of people and increased its takeout business.
 The restaurant also added a drive-in movie theater.

 In 2021, it was reported that amid difficulty in the restaurant industry, the Wong family's next generation will not be involved in Kowloon's operation.
 The family presented a preliminary plan for a residential subdivision on the site, which would involve tearing down the restaurant.
 The family anticipates the restaurant's closure in the future, potentially as soon as two to three years.
 A smaller version of Kowloon is likely on the property.

+9 Dragons, Kowloon's sister restaurant, opened in 2024 and is located inside The Brook Casino in Seabrook, New Hampshire.

+The restaurant celebrated its 75th anniversary on August 23, 2025.